colshrapnel/phpdelusions.net/sql_injection.md

     SELECT * FROM users WHERE name='Bobby';DROP TABLE users; -- '

-Call it injection?
+Call it an injection?
 Wrong.
 It's **an improperly formatted string literal.**
 Which, being properly formatted, won't harm anyone:

     SELECT * FROM users WHERE name='Bobby\';DROP TABLE users; -- '